top of page

 2018

-The 2018 prototype was generously supported by UNArt Center in Shanghai.
+The 2018 prototype was funded by the UNArt Center in Shanghai.

 Sonic Skin